Additive codes attaining the Griesmer bound: Linear equation systems over and the Smith normal form

 \begin{theorem}(E.g.~\cite[Theorem 3.1]{chandler2006invariant}.)
 The invariant factors of $A^{1,h;r,q}$ are all $p$-powers except the last, which is a $p$-power times $[h]_q$, where $p$ is the characteristic of $\F_q$. \end{theorem}

 The part $[h]_q$ of the last invariant factor has an easy explanation.
 Let $S_1,\dots,S_l$ be a list of $h$-spaces in $\PG(r-1,q)$, $x_1, \dots,x_l\in \Z$, and $\cM=\sum_{i=1}^{l} x_i\cdot\chi_{S_i}$ be a premultiset of points.
 Then clearly, $\#\cM$ has to be divisible by $[h]_q$ since each $h$-space consists of $[h]_q$ points.
 For the other invariant factors and their multiplicities we refer to \cite[Theorem 3.3]{chandler2006invariant}.
 A corresponding basis over the \emph{$p$-adic integers} is described in \cite[Section 5]{chandler2006invariant} and \cite[Theorem 7.2]{chandler2006invariant}.
 For a more geometric description, using (generalized) \emph{Reed--Muller codes}, we refer to \cite{assmus1998polynomial}.
 If the field size $q$ itself is a prime, then the additional conditions on the premultiset of points $\cM$ are equivalent to $\cM(A)\equiv 0\pmod {q^{h-1}}$ for all \emph{affine subspaces} $A$ of codimension $1$, i.e., for all $A$ that can be written as $H\backslash K$ where $H$ is a hyperplane of $\PG(r-1,q)$ and $K\le H$ is a $(r-2)$-space.
 It can be checked easily that those conditions are equivalent to $\cM(H)\equiv \#\cM \pmod{q^{h-1}}$ for every hyperplane $H$, i.e., $q^{h-1}$-divisibility.
-If $q$ is a proper $p$-power, then those conditions are only necessary and there are further conditions arising from so-called subfield subcodes (or Baer subspaces in geometrical terms), see \cite[Subsection 5.8]{assmus1998polynomial}.
-Except the first condition $\ \cM\equiv 0\pmod{[h]_q}$ all conditions are also satisfied for the set of all points of the ambient space $\cV=\PG(r-1,q)$, so that we can also apply them to $\cM$ directly when studying $\sigma\cdot\chi_V-\cM$ for some $\sigma\in\N$.
+If $q$ is a proper $p$-power, then those conditions are only necessary and there are further conditions arising from so-called subfield subcodes (or Baer subspaces in geometrical terms), see \cite[Subsection 5.8]{assmus1998polynomial}.\footnote{In \cite{blokhuis1993size} a certain weight function was introduced to capture the extra conditions.} Except the first condition $\ \cM\equiv 0\pmod{[h]_q}$ all conditions are also satisfied for the set of all points of the ambient space $\cV=\PG(r-1,q)$, so that we can also apply them to $\cM$ directly when studying $\sigma\cdot\chi_V-\cM$ for some $\sigma\in\N$.